Karl Striedieck: Holocaust denial

 Striedieck was active in denying and minimizing the atrocities of Nazi Germany.
 Many of his Holocaust denying activities took place at Penn State University, close to his gliderport, Eagle Field.
 He has published advertisements in Penn State's The Daily Collegian questioning the use of gas chambers during the Holocaust.
 He has also handed out pamphlets published by the Institute for Historical Review at Penn State University a few times a year, often during Jewish holidays.
 Striedieck enrolled in a Holocaust History class at Penn State University, where he promoted Holocaust denier views.
 His experience taking a Holocaust History class at Penn State University was the basis for an Institute for Historical Review article by Mark Weber, a former member of the Nazi National Alliance, and prominent Holocaust denier.
 His Holocaust denying activities have resulted in debate regarding the appropriateness of Penn State University providing police protection for his expression of free speech, as well as the appropriateness of The Daily Collegian accepting paid Holocaust denying advertisements.

-Striedieck's Nazi-sympathizing activities have spilled over into his soaring life.
+Striedieck's Nazi-sympathizing activities extended into his soaring life.
 This includes hosting Hanna Reitsch, Nazi Germany's most famous female aviator, at Eagle field in 1979.

 Striedieck grew up in a Nazi-sympathizing household.
 His father, Dr. Walter Striedieck, a German instructor at University of Michigan, visited Nazi Germany in 1937.
 Dr. Striedieck's presentation to Deutscher Verein was described in an article in The Michigan Daily.
 Dr. Striedieck reports "the majority of people seem wholeheartedly in favor of Hitler" and "although most Germans appear to favor Hitler, there are a good many under-cover Communists even in the ranks of the Storm Troopers."